erincatto/box2c/docs/dynamics.md

 has already been created.
 You can get and set the b2Filter structure on an existing shape using b2Shape::GetFilterData and b2Shape::SetFilterData.
-Note that changing the filter data will not add or remove contacts until the next time step (see the World class).
+Note that changing the filter data will not add or remove contacts until the next time step (see the b2WorldId).

 ### Chain Shapes
 The chain shape provides an efficient way to connect many segments together to construct your static game worlds.
 Chain shapes automatically eliminate ghost collisions and provide one-sided collision.